myramade/xapi-team-alexa/README.md

 **Additional**
 1. link to the article that has all the tool links  https://www.linkedin.com/pulse/kicking-off-my-xapi-cohort-project-myra-roldan-m-ed-mba/ (edited) (this was the original post created at the start of the project - a post looking back at our process will be shared soon)

+**To begin building your Alexa skill - create your Voice User Interface (VUI) in Twine and publish your story.
+Then follow the [instructions here ](https://github.com/mirarol/xapi-team-alexa/blob/master/interaction%20models/developer-instructions.md)

 _Question?
 Contact Myra at myraroldan@me.com_